 Guest House "Khan-Tengri" is considered to be one of the best guest houses in Naryn.
 It’s located in a quiet district of Naryn where you can feel the warm atmosphere of Kyrgyz hospitality.
 The guest house has 25 en-suite comfortable rooms, all featuring cable TV and furniture.
 The internet and bar are other facilities provided.

 Green Yard Hotel is conveniently located in the centre of Karakol, a short distance from the famous Issyk-Kul Lake and ski-resort.
 The hotel features spacious en-suite rooms, fitted with modern amenities including a flat-screen TV, wardrobe and desk.
 Free toiletries and a hairdryer are also available in a bathroom.
 Guests can also relax in the sauna and massage parlour.

-Winter and Summers in Uzbekistan can be uncomfortable cold and hot respectively so the best time to visit is in the spring (April to May) and autumn (September to early November).
+Winter and Summers can be uncomfortable cold and hot respectively so the best time to visit Uzbekistan and Kyrgyzstan is in the spring (April to May) and autumn (September to early November).

 Places Visited: Bishkek - Cholpon Ata - Karakol - Naryn - Chong Kemin - Tashkent - Samarkand - Bukhara - Khiva - Tashkent